influxdata/helm-charts/charts/influxdb3-enterprise/UPGRADING-3.10-TO-3.11.md

 ## Migrate an existing cluster to PachaTree

-New clusters created by InfluxDB 3.11 use PachaTree automatically.
-Clusters created by 3.10 or earlier remain on the Parquet engine until this migration is explicitly enabled.
+`acknowledgePachaTreeMigration` is for clusters created by InfluxDB 3.10 or earlier, which remain on the Parquet engine until the migration is explicitly enabled.
+New clusters created by InfluxDB 3.11 use PachaTree automatically and do not need this acknowledgement.

 The migration is one-way for normal chart operation.
 It consumes additional CPU and memory while existing Parquet files are converted, and data written in